Redefine Your Future in Public Health

 Make A Difference While You Make Your Living

-Whether you want to help improve public health outcomes through education, advocacy, policy analysis, healthcare management or another avenue, our online BSPH program is an excellent investment in yourself and your desire to serve.
+Whether you want to help improve public health outcomes through education, advocacy, policy analysis, healthcare management or another avenue, Kent State‘s online BSPH program is an excellent investment in yourself and your desire to serve.
 The skills and knowledge you’ll gain in the program can help you make a real impact and live a life that helps you while you help others.

 Cityscape in Florence, Italy